dcarpintero/transformer101/README.md

 - ``Second linear transformation``, increasing the model's capacity to learn complex relationships in the data.
 - ``Dropout``, a regularization technique used to prevent overfitting.
 It randomly zeroes some of the elements of the input tensor with a certain probability during training.

 > Note that the ``ReLU`` function is a faster function that activates units only when the input is possitive, which can lead to sparse activations (that can be intended in some tasks); whereas ``GELU``, introduced after``ReLU``, offers smoother activation by modeling the input as a stochastic process, providing a probabilistic gate in the activation.
 In practice, ``GELU`` has been the preferred choice in the BERT and GPT models.
+Although recent models like LLaMA, PaLM, and [OLMo](https://allenai.org/olmo/olmo-paper.pdf) use the [SwiGLU](https://www.semanticscholar.org/paper/GLU-Variants-Improve-Transformer-Shazeer/bdbf780dfd6b3eb0c9e980887feae5f23af15bc4) activation function

 ```python